myitcvforks/lighthouse/cmd/lh/README.md

-  milestone   Get a milestone (requires -p) plan        Get your Lighthouse plan profile     Get your Lighthouse profile ticket      Get a ticket (requires -p) token       Get information about an API token user        Get information about a Lighthouse user
+  milestone   Get a milestone (requires -p) plan        Get your Lighthouse plan profile     Get your Lighthouse profile project     Get your Lighthouse project ticket      Get a ticket (requires -p) token       Get information about an API token user        Get information about a Lighthouse user

+Flags:
+  -h, --help   help for get

 Global Flags:
   -a, --account string    Lighthouse account name
-      --config string     config file (default is $HOME/.lh.yaml) --email string      Lighthouse email (cannot be used with --token) --password string   Lighthouse password (cannot be used with --token) -p, --project int       Lighthouse project ID
-  -t, --token string      Lighthouse API token
+      --config string     config file (default is $HOME/.lh.yaml) --email string      Lighthouse email (cannot be used with --token) --password string   Lighthouse password (cannot be used with --token) -p, --project string    Lighthouse project ID or name -t, --token string      Lighthouse API token

 Use "lh get [command] --help" for more information about a command.